magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly-custom-response.md

 - Bundle images in the HTML page using base64 so that they display even if Fastly is offline.
 See [Data URIs on the css-tricks site](https://css-tricks.com/data-uris/).

-## Customize the 503 response page
+## Customize the 503 error page

-Customers see the default 503 response page in the following cases:
+Customers see the default 503 error page in the following cases:

 - When a request to the Fastly origin returns a response status great than 500.
 - When the Fastly origin is down, for example due to a timeout, maintenance activity, or health issues.